rxhanson/Rectangle/README.md

 * Windows will snap when dragged to edges/corners of the screen.
 This can be disabled.

 ### Details on halves to thirds (subsequent execution of half and quarter actions)
+Halves to thirds is controlled by the "Cycle displays" setting in the preferences.
-The default behavior for Rectangle is based on Spectacle.
-Each time you execute a half or quarter action, the width of the window will cycle through the following sizes: 1/2 -> 2/3 -> 1/3.
+If the cycle displays setting is not checked, then each time you execute a half or quarter action, the width of the window will cycle through the following sizes: 1/2 -> 2/3 -> 1/3.

-This behavior can be disabled with the following terminal command:
+The cycling behavior can be disabled with the following terminal command:

 ```bash
 defaults write com.knollsoft.Rectangle subsequentExecutionMode -int 2